ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 SQL injection vulnerabilities are one of the most common and devastating vulnerabilities, especially in web applications.
 They are also easy to counter, once you know how to do it.

-*Prepared statements* are perhaps the best way to counter SQL injection attacks if you are directly creating SQL commands that need to be secure.
-Most programming languages have at least one library that implements prepared statements.

-Prepared statements allow you to identify placeholders (often a “**?**”) for data that needs to be escaped.
+*Parameterized statements*, aka *parameterized queries*, are perhaps best way to counter SQL injection attacks if you are directly creating SQL commands that need to be secure.
+Parameterized statements let you identify placeholders (often a “**?**”) for data that needs to be escaped.
 A pre-existing library that you call then escapes the data properly for that specific implementation.
-This approach has many advantages:
+The exact syntax for placeholders depends on the library and/or database you're using.

+For our purposes, a *prepared statement* prepares the statement with the database system ahead-of-time so that a later request can be executed more efficiently.
+Preparing a statement with a database ahead-of-time can help performance if the statement will be executed multiple times.
+Prepared statement APIs generally include support for parameterized statements, and many people (and APIs) use the terms "prepared statement" and "parameterized statement" as synonyms.

+For security, the key is to use an API with parameterized statements (including a prepared statement API) and ensure that every untrusted input is sent as a parameter though it.
+Make sure that you do *not* normally include untrusted input by concatenating it as a string into a request.

+##### Advantages of parameterized/prepared statements

+Most programming languages have at least one library that implements parameterized statements and/or prepared statements.
+Using parameterized statements, including by using prepared statements, has many advantages:

 1. Since the library does the escaping for you, it is simpler to use and more likely to be right.

 2. It tends to produce easier-to-maintain code, since the code tends to be easier to read.

-3. It can handle variation in different SQL engines (which is important because different systems often have different syntax rules).
+3. Many can handle variation in different SQL engines (which is important because different systems often have different syntax rules).

+##### Example: Prepared statements in Java

-Here is an example of using prepared statements in Java:
+Here is an example of using prepared statements in Java using its JDBC interface:

 ~~~~java
     String QueryString = "select * from authors where lastname = ?";